Do you look at some of your outdoor photos and wish they had a little more impact or 'wow' factor?

 Your outdoor photography can vastly improve if you're willing to get out there when the light conditions are at their best.

-That usually means dragging your self up, very early in the morning, from within the comfort of your warm, cosy bed, out into the twilight of the frosty pre-dawn.
+That usually means dragging your self up, very early in the morning, from within the comfort of your warm, cozy bed, out into the twilight of the frosty pre-dawn.

-Like an artist makes or produces a painting, so too the photographer must make an image, by using the photographic elements he has at his disposal to produce an image in colour, or black and white, but if you don't utilise and take advantage of the magical properties that the "right light" can give, you cannot expect to produce that professional style image.
+Like an artist designs and produces a painting, so too the photographer must design and produce each image, by using the photographic elements he has at his disposal to produce an image in colour, or black and white, but if you don't utilise and take advantage of the magical properties that the 'right' light can give, you cannot expect to produce that professional style image.

 Take a few different shots of your subject, as you see it now.

 The next morning, in the twilight time before sunrise, providing it's not too overcast, go out with your camera (and tripod) again, to the place where your chosen subject is.

 Start taking shots of your subject just as the first rays of sunlight begin to touch its surface.

 Take as many shots as you think you need to over the next 10 to 15 minutes, each time varying your viewpoint and angle of view.

 This exercise is perfect for those, who can upload their images to a PC because you can see the results almost instantaneously.